DavidBruchmann/automated-typo3-update/Documentation/source/features.rst

 Also we check for the following deprecated calls:

-Check for usage of *removed functions* in general.
+Check for usage of *removed PHP functions* in general.
 The functions are configured via yaml files.
 The location of them is configurable, default is inside the standard itself, and we try to deliver all information.
 For configuration options see :ref:`configuration-removedFunctionConfigFiles`.

-Check for usage of *removed constants*.
+Check for usage of *removed PHP constants*.
 The constants are configured in same way as removed functions.
 For configuration options see :ref:`configuration-removedConstantConfigFiles`.

+Check for usage of *removed PHP classes*.
+The classes are configured in same way as removed functions.
+For configuration options see :ref:`configuration-removedClassConfigFiles`.

 Further checks